Tran-Steven/MultiPlaylist/README.md

   <h3 align="center">MultiPlaylist</h3>

   <p align="center">
-    Input YouTube, DailyMotion, (maybe others?) playlists & have them all within one accessible playlist.
+    Combine videos and playlists from different websites and have them all within one accessible playlist.
     <br />
     <br />
     <br />